On the superadditivity of anticanonical Iitaka dimension: Preliminaries

 \begin{remark}[Semiample contractions] Let $X$ be a normal $\bk$-variety and $L$ be a semiample Cartier divisor; i.e.\ $\phi_{|mL|}$ is a morphism for some $m\geq 1$.
 Then its section ring $R(X,L)\coloneqq\bigoplus_{m\geq 0}H^0(X,mL)$ is a finitely generated $\bk$-algebra (\cite[Example 2.1.30]{Laz1}), and the Iitaka fibration of $L$ coincides with

 for all $m\geq 1$ sufficiently divisible.
 Such $\phi_{|mL|}$ will also be called the \textit{semiample contraction of L}.
 It can be characterised as the unique contraction $g\colon X\to Y$ such that $L\sim_{\bQ}g^*A$ for some ample $\bQ$-divisor.
-More generally, for $m\geq 1$ sufficiently divisible, suppose that $|V|\subseteq |mL|$ is a base point free linear sub-series so that, in particular, $L$ is semiample.
-Consider the Stein factorisation
+More generally, for $m\geq 1$ sufficiently divisible, suppose that $|V|\subseteq |mL|$ is a base point free linear subseries so that, in particular, $L$ is semiample.
+If we consider the Stein factorization

 then $g$ is the Iitaka fibration of $L$.
 We will make use of this fact repeatedly. \end{remark}

 The following is a straightforward extension of the projection formula.

 \begin{lemma} Let $f\colon X \to Y$ be an equidimensional projective morphism between normal varieties, let $\cL$ be a divisorial sheaf on $Y$ and $\cF$ a reflexive sheaf on $X$.
 Then we have a natural isomorphism